reilivia/reilivia.github.io/_posts/2022-09-19-exploring-the-mouse-interaction-array.markdown

 In this blog, I will explain my research in exploring the mouse trail function from [Happy Coding Array Tutorials][happycoding-array] and my research on the [Mouse Ripple Example][happycoding-mouseripple].

 # Mouse Trail
 In my attempt to check off the requirement to use array in assignment 2, I planned to create a mouse trail.
+I find the mouse trail interesting because it's like drawing on the screen with you shadow.

 Following the [Happy Coding Array Tutorials][happycoding-array], I started of with creating an array to contain the circles.